 My wife has business trips to awesome cities every year and sometimes Aiden and I get to join for a vacation!
 One thing I was a little worried about once Aiden was born was not being able to visit as many cities with Melissa.
 That has not been the case.
 Melissa and I have taken Aiden on a few business trips and this was our second time visiting San Diego.
 You can read about the first time here.
-Here are my favorite things to do in San Diego with a toddler.
+This is my San Diego travel guide including all my favorite things to do in San Diego with a toddler.

 We were in San Diego for 10 days and I was worried there wouldn’t be enough to do.
 I was wrong.
 There was a ton even with a mobile toddler.
 It took some pre-planning because there was a lot to do and things aren’t centrally located.
 You can see how we planned our destinations here.

 Here is a video highlight of our time in San Diego:

 Disclosure: This post includes affiliate links.
 This means if you make a purchase I may make a small commission at no additional cost to you.
 Thank you for supporting the brands that support this blog!